Jamie Ford

 Jamie Ford (born July 9, 1968) is an American author.
 He is best known for his debut novel, Hotel on the Corner of Bitter and Sweet.
 The book spent 130 weeks on the New York Times Bestseller List, and was also awarded best "Adult Fiction" book at the 2010 Asian/Pacific American Awards for Literature.
 The book was also named the No. 1 Book Club Pick for Fall 2009/Winter 2010 by the American Booksellers Association.

 In 2013, Ford released his second book, Songs of Willow Frost.

 His stories have also been included in Secret Identities: The Asian American Superhero Anthology and The Apocalypse Triptych, a series of three anthologies of apocalyptic and post-apocalyptic fiction where Ford wrote Asian-themed steampunk.
 The collections were edited by John Joseph Adams and Hugh Howey.

 Early life

 Jamie Ford was born on July 9, 1968, in Eureka, California, but grew up in Ashland, Oregon, and Port Orchard and Seattle, Washington.
 His father, a Seattle native, is of Chinese ancestry, while Ford's mother is of European descent.

 His Western last name "Ford" comes from his great grandfather, Min Chung (1850–1922), who immigrated to Tonopah, Nevada in 1865 and later changed his name to William Ford.
 Ford's great grandmother, Loy Lee Ford, was the first Chinese woman to own property in Nevada.

-Ford earned a degree in Design from the Art Institute of Seattle and also attended Seattle's School of Visual Concepts.